All Episodes

 How does he get permission to do that?

-You know what you know what the story is?
+You know what the story is?

 Well, he may not get permission to do all of it.

-The story about him in the Justice Department that everybody talks about, he would always have the same answer when he was deputy attorney general to anybody that he disagreed with.
+The story about him in the Justice Department that everybody talks about, he would always have the same answer when he was Deputy Attorney General to anybody that he disagreed with.

-He said, Your moral compass is askew.
+He said, your moral compass is askew.

-Can you imagine and he would do it repeatedly?
+And he would do it repeatedly.

-This is this high, this phony high ground that he put.
+This is this high, this phony, high ground that he put.

 He was the only honest man left in Washington.